Long range voter models and dynamical fractional Brownian motion: Introduction

-We now give a precise description of the model and our results.
-Given a probability measure $\mu$ on the integers define a random directed graph $\mathcal{G}_\mu$ on $\Z^2$ as follows: for each $(n,t)\in \Z^2$ make an independent sample of $\mu$, denoted $J_{(n,t)}$, and attach an outward directed edge starting at $(n,t)$ and pointing to $(n-J_{(n,t)},t-1)$.
-Figure 1 below depicts a connected component of a sample of $\mathcal{G}_\mu$.
+The above theorem is a corollary of our main results.
+To state our main results, we introduce the random directed graph $\mathcal{G}_{\mu}$ with vertex set $\mathbb{Z}^2$ defined as follows: for each $(n,t)\in \Z^2$ make an independent sample of $\mu$, denoted $J_{(n,t)}$, and attach an outward directed edge starting at $(n,t)$ and pointing to $(n-J_{(n,t)},t-1)$.